 The main camera features a f/1.7 stabilised lens, backed up by a 12MP ultra wide f/2.2 combination.
 Then there are two telephoto lenses, both with 10 megapixel sensors.
 One has 3x zoom and an f/2.4 lens, while the other offers a a 10x zoom with an f/4.9 aperture.
 Digital zoom goes as far as 30x or 100x if you need it (though as with the phone’s predecessor, digital zoom should only be used as a last resort).
 So the S23 Ultra has jumped ahead of the iPhone 14 Pro and the Google Pixel 7 Pro, which only have three lenses.

-Last year’s Samsung Galaxy S22 Ultra was so good, that we knew that the company would have to go some way to topping it.
+The previous model, the Samsung Galaxy S22 Ultra was so good, that we knew that the company would have to go some way to topping it.
 The good news is that it has done so – but less good is that you have to really examine the pictures to see the difference.
+The S23 Ultra, like the S23 and S22 series, have now been updated with the same AI features as the S24 series, for free, which is a nice bonus.

 If you’d like one of the newest Samsung phones, but don’t want to spend top dollar, then the Samsung Galaxy S23 offers a compelling option, but with three rear cameras, is considerably cheaper.